longo-andrea/100-days-of-code/log.md

 - Today I went on with communication between Vue components.
 I learned about custom events for child to parent communication, and got a little introduction of Callback functions.

 **Thoughts:** Tomorrow I'll going on with communication between Vue components.

+### Day 64: December 5, 2019

+**Today's Progress**:
+- Today I went on with communication between Vue components.
+I learned about communication between sibling components, and event bus method for communication.
+- I read about some implementations of Module Design pattern.
+The I studied the Revealing Module Pattern, that is an update for Module Pattern.
+- I studied the Observer Pattern, also know ad Publish/Subscribe Pattern.
+This last one has huge advatages, encourages developer to code decoupled modules, and force to think hard to relationship between different parts.
+On the other hand, is difficult to implement, because the publishers may make an assumption that a specific subscribers are listening to them, and maybe they don't.

+**Thoughts:** Tomorrow I'll going on with advanced component usage.